-7. Create a background
+7. Add a background color

 Tip: If you’re creating a photo collage project that requires a transparent background, check the Transparent background box at the bottom and be sure to save the file as a .PNG.
-Facebook doesn’t support transparent backgrounds.

-8. Add a swatch for layering text onto
+8. Add a color swatch

 Click the Swatches tab (the tags icon).
 Bam!
 You now have a bunch of colorful swatches, solid and patterned, in your image tray.
 To see more swatch options, click the dropdown button and select a different theme.

 After you’ve dragged a swatch into an empty cell, click the Send to Editor button in the top toolbar.
 This will bring your entire design into the Editor, where you can add overlays and text.